openstad/openstad-docs/technical/architecture.md

 The frontend CMS is developed in such a way that it can run multiple sites on one server.

 Installation instructions are found in the readme.
 MongoDB & Node.js are required.
+ApostropheCMS uses MongoDB for saving it's page data.

 **MongoDB version**: We use 4.0 as a latest version for mongodb because they have dropped support for the CopyDB command, which is a often used feature by the admin panel when copying and creating site.
 MongoDB recommends to write your own version

-ApostropheCMS uses MongoDB.

 https://github.com/Amsterdam/openstad-frontend

 ### Openstad API
-The Openstad API is a REST Api that return's JSON.
+The Openstad API is a REST Api that returns JSON.

 When the Frontend server gets a visitor it queries the API to get the config needed for the domain visited.
 Therefore the frontend server can’t run without the API server.